elephantscale/es-training-new/course-outlines/storytelling-with-data.md

 ## Audience:
 * Electronics Arts Data Analysts

+### Introducing the presenter
+*  Who is the presenter and why you should trust him

 ### Aspects/Drivers

 * Business Understanding
+  * Before you rush to use a visualisation tool, pause and decide what you want to say
 * Buy in & Persuasion
+  * Who is your audience, and what do you want to tell them?
 * Data Storytelling
+  * People are not born storytellers, but you can become one

 ### Psychology/Expressive